A Skeptical Look at the

 Stephen Barrett, M.D.

 The Institute for Integrative Nutrition (IIN), headquartered in New York City, refers to itself as "the world's largest nutrition school."
 Founded in 1992, it is said to have an annual enrollment of more than 1,600 students .
 Its primary offering is a part-time course said to enable graduates to practice as "health counselors."
-It also offers a distance education program.
+Until May 2009, its courses required attendance at lectures in addition to work done through th Internet.
+Since that time, its program is offered through distance education only.
 I have serious doubts about the validity of its teachings.

 IIN's founder, director, and primary teacher is Joshua Rosenthal.
 The biographical sketch in his book Integrative Nutrition states: